4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-12-you-use-underscore-slash-lo-dash.markdown

 // => 3500
 ```

 [Andreas Köberle](https://twitter.com/eskimobloood) commented this article saying that the my first approach for the last example can be done much more readable using chaining.
-And well, he absolutely right.
+And well, he was absolutely right.

 Underscore/lo-dash gives you the possibility to `chain` the collection functions and that really rocks!
 You can just stick multiple operation after each other and have to call `value` at the end.
 No magic, but much more readability.
 Thanks for the tip. :)